Dear Great One,

 “If the only prayer you ever say in your entire life is “Thank You,” it will be enough.” – Meister Eckhart (Johannes Eckhart)

-When you are grateful, you align yourself with the creative force of the universe.
-You admit who you really are.
-You are a creative force.
+When you are grateful, you align yourself with the universe’s creative force.
+You admit you are a creative force.

-Dr. Wayne Dyer said “Thank you.
+Dr. Wayne Dyer said, “Thank you.
 Thank you.
-Thank you.” when he woke up in the morning.
-That set the tone for his entire day.
+Thank you.” when he woke up in the morning, which set the tone for his entire day.

 Try that out.
-Say “Thank you” either out loud or in your mind when you wake up.
+Say “Thank you” out loud or in your mind when you wake up.
 When I’ve done that, I’ve noticed the difference.
-It’s a form of meditation.
-Even if it’s only for at least 17 seconds.
+It’s a form of meditation, even if only for at least 17 seconds.

 Another way to start with “Thank you” is to keep a gratitude journal.

-You can use “The Five Minute Journal: A Happier You in 5 Minutes a Day” by Intelligent Change or you can simply write down at least 3 things that you’re grateful for each morning.
+You can use “The Five Minute Journal: A Happier You in 5 Minutes a Day” by Intelligent Change or write down at least three things you’re grateful for each morning.
 I’ve done both methods.

-The idea is to keep thinking of different things that you’re grateful for.
-Of course, you can repeat yourself sometimes.
+The idea is to keep thinking of different things you’re grateful for.
+And you can repeat yourself sometimes.

-Consistently applied, when you list out what you’re grateful for each morning, you show how much you already have in life.
+Consistently applied, when you list what you’re grateful for each morning, you show how much you already have.
 And you make room for so much more, too.

 Blinking and breathing are automatic.
-As you make gratitude a habit, it will also become automatic.
-However long it takes.
-You’ll train yourself to constantly be aligned with the creative force of the universe.
+As you make gratitude a habit, it will also become automatic, however long it takes.
+You’ll train yourself to align with the universe’s creative force constantly.
 And oh, what a rich life you have.